kayeneii/PwC-PhoneNow/README.md

 3. **GitHUb:** For portfolio building and communication.

-### Findings and Recommendations
+### Findings
 ---
-1. **Findings:** Following the conclusive analysis of the Churn Dataset, the following findings were made:
+After a conclusive analysis of the Call Center Dataset, the following findings were made:
+  * Average customer satisfaction was 2.76, falling short of the 4.0 target.
+  * A total number of 5000 calls were made to the Call Center.
+  * 18.92% of these calls were missed.
+  * The total rate of answered calls was 81.08%.
+  * The call agents failed to resolve 27.08% of the calls received.
+  * Received calls were the highest on January 11.
+  * The least number of calls received was on March 31.
+  * The average speed of answer is 55.69 seconds.
+  * Of the total calls received, 1,022 were regarding Streaming, making it the most popular topic.
+  * Jim had the highest number of resolved calls and an average satisfaction rating of 3.4.

 ### Visualizations